tomiyee/Strahd-Notes/content/Session Notes/E22 - The Date with Viktor.md

 The entrance to his workshop has a Glyph of Warding on the door in the form of a skull.
 When we are let inside, we find [[Viktor]] and a mirror into the Ethereal Plane with [[Stella]] inside.

-Lore! [[Viktor]] explains that about 10 weeks ago, he and [[Stella]] tried to "leave" and use a spell they found in a book from [[Fiona Vakter]] to teleport out.
+Lore! [[Viktor]] explains that about 10 weeks ago, he and [[Stella]] tried to "leave" and use a spell they found in a book from [[Fiona Wachter]] to teleport out.
 Instead, it sent [[Stella]]'s soul into the Ethereal plane.
 She was attacked and her connection to her earthly vessel was severed.
 Now, she cannot return to her body.

 [[Stella]] was saved by a poltergeist from the Ethereal Plane named [[Eresmus]].
 Not all beings in the Ethereal Plane are friendly, and the longer she remains untethered to her body, the less she remembers, like she's fading away.

-They also got the book, [[Ethereal Entities - Denizens of the Unseen Realm]] by [[Mordenkainen]], from [[Fiona Vakter]].
+They also got the book, [[Ethereal Entities - Denizens of the Unseen Realm]] by [[Mordenkainen]], from [[Fiona Wachter]].
 It tells of a ritual to fix this, but it must be done on a full moon and we must find a place where the Ethereal Plane and the Material Plane together.
 There is a full moon in two days.

 While exploring the Ethereal plane, Stella blue skin, horns,. wide mouth sharp teeth, near the Barovian Refugee camp?